avestamh/AI-Drug-Discovery-Protein-Binding-/README.md

 # **Protein-Ligand Binding Prediction Project**

-This repository contains two distinct machine learning approaches for predicting protein-ligand binding interactions.
+This repository contains two distinct machine-learning approaches for predicting protein-ligand binding interactions.
 Each approach has its own folder, codebase, and corresponding report.
+Model 1: Siamese Neural Network used for binary classification method Model 2: DEEPMHADTA which is a regression method used to calculate the binding affinity between protein and drug

 ## **Folder Structure**
 **Note:** I could not upload the saved model files: **use_False_data.pth** and **use_True_data.pth** due to size restriction